Fresh look at the effects of gravitational tidal forces on a freely-falling quantum particle: Introduction

 To see that this result yields the same phase difference (\ref{COWPhase}) obtained by other means, one only needs to express the phase factor in Eq.\,(\ref{WaveFunctionsLink}) in terms of the coordinates $(t,z)$ of the noninertial frame fixed on the ground.
 In fact, the phase factor takes then the form, $\exp(-\frac{im_ia}{\hbar}zt-\frac{im_ia^2}{6\hbar}t^3)$ \cite{AmjP}.
 Recalling that the time the particle spends in the branch at the height $z_0$ is $t=L/v_0$ and that the speed $v_0$ is related to the wavelength by $\lambda_0=h/(m_iv_0)$, we immediately see that the first term inside the parentheses leads indeed to the phase difference (\ref{COWPhase}).
 Very important here, is the fact that recovering the phase difference (\ref{COWPhase}) is possible only if the acceleration $a$ of the falling frame is chosen such that $a=\frac{m_g}{m_i}g$.

 The second term proportional to $t^3$ in this phase factor does not contribute to the phase difference in such a setup, because it is the same for the two branches as it does not depend on $z$.
 It seems then that such an extra term could be considered as a mere gauge artifact that arises due to the Galilean change of coordinates between the two reference frames.
 This is not the case, however.
-In fact, it was argued in Ref.\,\cite{t3Phase} that such a term could be tested experimentally by first splitting the wavefunction into a superposition of two branches on the same horizontal plane and then making, somehow, the particle in one of the two branches drop downwards so that it acquires the above relative phase factor.
+In fact, it was argued in the recent Ref.\,\cite{t3Phase} (see also Refs.\,\cite{R3,R10}) that such a term could be tested experimentally by first splitting the wavefunction into a superposition of two branches on the same horizontal plane and then making, somehow, the particle in one of the two branches drop downwards so that it acquires the above relative phase factor.
 In the reference frame of the freely-falling particle, which has the acceleration $a$ relative to the other branch, the particle's wavefunction should be perceived as that of a free particle, $\varphi$, whereas relative to the horizontally-moving branch the wavefunction should be perceived to be $\psi$.
-On the other hand, we know that the two branches meet again at $z=0$.
-Therefore, the term proportional to $t^3$ in the relative phase factor would, in principle, be entirely responsible for giving rise to the interference.
+Therefore, the term proportional to $t^3$ in the relative phase factor would, in principle, also contribute to the phase difference giving rise to the interference.
 This would show the equivalence between inertia and gravitation.